dumsquare/dumsquare/README.md

-- 👋 Hi, I’m @dumsquare
+- 👋 Hi, I’m @dumsquare in GitHub
-- 👀 I’m interested in VR and Game Development
+- 👀 I’m interested in Cryptography and the influencing of Global Politics online
-- 🌱 I’m currently finishing B.S.c. in Computer Science
+- 🌱 I’m perpertually finishing B.S.c. in Computer Science (FIU) before M.S.c.
+Game Design (Full Sail University)
-- 💞️ I’m looking to collaborate on Game Development
+- 💞️ I’m at the end of the Cyberchase in the Cybersphere in the Cyber-age
-- 📫 How to reach me: email: dbara017@fiu.edu
+- 📫 How to reach me: emailhttps://hoo.be/ashikabi/

 <!---
 dumsquare/dumsquare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.